-Table 15: Suppression and Non-specific Support Costs
+Table 17: Suppression and Non-specific Support Costs

-ltem Formula Joint Projects and Project Assistance including Prescribed Fire (Section IV.D & Section IV.G) All project costs will be billed to the agency that developed the project unless otherwise agreed to in the project plan.
-Extended and Weekend Staffing for Statewide Shared Tactical Resources (Section III.B.8) Costs for tactical resources and their support will be allocated to the agency making the request.
+Item Formula Joint Projects and Project Assistance including Prescribed Fire (Section IV.D & Section IV.G) All project costs will be billed to the agency that developed the project unless otherwise agreed to in the project plan.
+Extended and Weekend Staffing for Statewide Shared Tactical Resources (Section III.B.8) Costs for tactical resources and their support are allocated to the agency making the request.
 Local Extended Staffing (Section III.B.8) As authorized by the Protecting Agency FMO.
-Supplemental Resource Requests (Section III.B.9) Costs will be apportioned as decided in the Daily Statewide Strategy Meeting or by the AMAC.
+Supplemental Resource Requests (Section III.B.9) Costs are apportioned as decided in the Daily Statewide Strategy Meeting or by the AMAC.
 Various Support functions Interagency Fire Dispatch Centers (Section III.A.6), Equipment and Supplies (Section VI.H), Aviation Operations (Section VI.F.14) Costs incurred are attributed to an incident but, when necessary and as authorized by the Protecting Agency FMO, may also be charged to non-specific support code.
-Indirect Cost Rate/Administrative Rate (Section VII.A.5) A Negotiated Indirect Cost Rate Agreement (NICRA) between the Alaska Department of Natural Resources and the federal agencies establishes an indirect cost rate.
-However, there is recognition that this rate generally overestimates indirect costs associated with wildfire incident billings due to the simplified cost apportionment and cross-billing process used in Alaska and therefore the NICRA specifically excludes wildfire billings.
-Instead of negotiating an additional rate for indirect costs associated with wildfire incidents the Parties agree that an administrative rate equivalent to 10% of an agency's Suppression and Non-Specific Support total (equivalent to the 10% de minimus indirect rate but not to exceed \$450,000) may be charged by an agency in the cross-billing process if their policy allows.
+Indirect Cost Rate/Administrative Rate (Section VII.A.5) A Negotiated Indirect Cost Rate Agreement (NICRA) between the DNR and the federal agencies establishes an indirect cost rate.
+However, because it is recognized that this rate generally overestimates indirect costs associated with wildfire incident billings due to the simplified cost apportionment and crossbilling process used in Alaska, the NICRA specifically excludes wildfire billings.
+Instead of negotiating an additional rate for indirect costs associated with wildfire incidents, the Parties agree that an administrative rate equivalent to 15% of an agency's Suppression and Non-Specific Support total (equivalent to the 15% de minimus indirect rate but not to exceed \$500,000) may be charged by an agency in the cross-billing process if their policy allows.
 See Exhibit D of the Alaska Master Agreement for additional guidance.
-Default Cost Apportionment for incidents where the Initial Strategy is Full Suppression (Section VI.A.4) When the initial strategy is Full Suppression (ground or air resources take suppression action on the fire within 12 hours of discovery with intent to fully contain it), the costs will be apportioned based on jurisdictional acres burned and the associated responsible fiscal party(ies).
-Default Cost Apportionment for incidents where the Initial Strategy is other than Full Suppression (Section VI.A.4) When the initial strategy is Monitor, Confine, or Point/Zone Protection (no suppression actions intended to full contain the fire are taken by ground or air resources within 12 hours of discovery), all costs incurred are attributed to the agency on whose land the wildfire originated and billed to the fiscally responsible party.
+Default Cost Apportionment for incidents where the Initial Strategy is Full Suppression (Section VI.A.4) When the initial strategy is Full Suppression (ground or air resources take suppression action on the fire within 12 hours of discovery with intent to fully contain it), the costs will be apportioned based on jurisdictional acres burned and the associated responsible Fiscal Party(ies).
+Default Cost Apportionment for incidents where the Initial Strategy is other than Full Suppression (Section VI.A.4) When the initial strategy is Monitor, Confine, or Point/Zone Protection (no suppression actions intended to full contain the fire are taken by ground or air resources within 12 hours of discovery), all costs incurred are attributed to the agency on whose land the wildfire originated and billed to the Fiscally Responsible Party.
 Default Cost Apportionment for wildfires resulting from escaped prescribed fires (Section VI.A.4) The fiscal responsibility for suppression costs on an escaped prescribed fire that was ignited by, managed at the direction of, or under the supervision of one or more of the Parties to this Agreement shall be agreed upon and documented in an incident-specific cost apportionment agreement.